PreKindergarten & Kindergarten For Girls

 Our private PreK is a full-day program that enables preschoolers to enjoy developmentally-appropriate activities while mastering knowledge and skills needed for success in kindergarten.
 With a classroom designed especially for them, PreK girls enjoy a separate entrance, large low windows and outdoor grassy areas for water and sand play.
 The environment encourages the girls to engage in imaginative play, alone and with others.
 Decisions about curriculum, routines and schedules reflect an understanding of how little girls learn and grow.
 Integrated themes are selected to introduce ideas and permit exploration of the girls' own interests.

 The PreK playground provides an enclosed space for active play such as riding bikes, climbing, running, gardening, digging in the sand, swinging and games.
 The area also serves as an outdoor classroom where the girls are able to explore and learn about the natural world, grow plants, make observations and conduct science experiments.

-Throughout the day, the kindergarten girls are learning by doing.
+Throughout the day, our private kindergarten girls are learning by doing.
 They experience an integrated balance of academic challenge and social skill development with gentle support from their teachers.
 The kindergarten teachers value the benefits of outdoor play time when the girls have the freedom to socialize with their classmates while the exercise helps to develop their gross motor skills.
 Kindergarten girls spend time every day appreciating each others’ strengths while celebrating similarities and differences.
 Our caring environment fosters kindness and respect toward everyone in our school community.
 The “Let’s Care” program supplements these important life skills.

 There's more to play than meets the eye.